alexofficial/CROPro/README.md

 This repository provides the official implementation of `CROPro: A tool for automated cropping of prostate MR images`.

 The official implementation was performed with T2-weighted images.
-However, in this repository we also included cropping biMRI sequences (T2W, ADC, HBV).
+However, in this repository we also implemented cropping biparametric MRI (biMRI) sequences such as T2-Weigted (T2W), Apparent diffusion coefficient (ADC) and high-b-value (HBV) Diffusion-weighted (DWI) MRI.

 ----